Transfer Credit Conversion

 - Credit by examination is acceptable, in some areas.
 See the Evaluation and Credit and Evaluation and Credit/Limitations sections for details.

 - All credit taken at foreign institutions will be subject to review by the Office of International Admission for admission purposes.
-Students seeking to transfer undergraduate credit from a foreign university to DePaul are required to submit a course by-course evaluation from Educational Perspectives (EP) or Educational Credential Evaluators (ECE).
+Students seeking to transfer undergraduate credit from a foreign university to DePaul are required to submit a course by-course evaluation from Educational Perspectives (EP), Educational Credential Evaluators (ECE) or One Earth International Credential Evaluations.
 As an alternative, students may petition to submit a course by course evaluation from another organization approved by the National Association of Credential Evaluation Services (NACES).
 To further facilitate the process of determining what credit will transfer to DePaul, students are required to submit course descriptions and may be asked for syllabi (translated into English).
 Failure to indicate attendance at a foreign institution prior to enrolling at DePaul University may result in denial of admission, dismissal from the University or ineligibility for graduation or the conferral of a degree.

 - Any credit earned as part of one’s military service through a regionally accredited institution will be reviewed on a course by course basis.